SoonminHwang/rgbt-ped-detection/README.md

-Important notice,
-Our server is under maintenance.
-(Feb 07 14:30 KST ~ Feb 08 17:00 KST).
-We are sorry for your inconvenience.

 # KAIST Multispectral Pedestrian Detection Benchmark

 By Soonmin Hwang, Jaesik Park, Namil Kim, Yukyung Choi, In So Kweon at RCV Lab.
 (KAIST) [[Website](http://multispectral.kaist.ac.kr)]